qzi/agilelog.org/content/post/Agile/agile-with-happniess.md

 summary: Agile With Happiness
 ---

-In the my early stage of my working journey, I was thinking that how we can help the team to work life balance without 996, then I join agile to learn how to tranform the corporation.
+In  my early stage of my working journey, I was thinking that how we can help the team to work life balance without 996, then I join agile to learn how to tranform the corporation.

-Nowadays, I am still thinking that how we can make the team work with happiness, not transform the corporation only.
+Nowadays, I am still thinking that how we can make the team to work with happiness, not transformming the corporation only.

 -----------------------------------